openhab/openhab-android/.github/ISSUE_TEMPLATE/bug-report.md

 * Device model:
 * Stock or customized ROM:
 * App version <!-- Can be found under "About" -->:
-* Build flavor <!-- Play Store = "Full", F-Droid = "Foss", GitHub has both apks.
+* Build flavor <!-- Play Store and GitHub = "Full", F-Droid = "Foss".
 If self-built and you haven't changed the flavor, it's Foss -->:
 * Device language:

 #### Server